Global Health Initiatives

 Dalhousie Department of Anesthesia, Pain Management and Perioperative Medicine faculty members have a strong history of global engagement and outreach.
 Ours was the first department in North America to offer education and training to anesthesia professionals practicing in developing countries.
 Faculty members have participated in training missions to Africa and conducted research in Asia, Africa, and the Middle East.

-National University of Rwanda Partnership
+University of Rwanda Partnership

 Anesthesia Postgraduate Teaching

 Through the Canadian Anesthesiologists Society International Education Foundation (CASIEF) program in Rwanda, staff anesthesiologists and residents from the department travel to Rwanda annually to provide education, training and support to postgraduate residents and nurse anesthetists.
 IKINYA (2010) is a 23-minute film about Canadian volunteers helping to run the anesthesia training program in Rwanda.
 To view IKINYA, please click here.

 For those interested in learning more about, or becoming involved in, the CASIEF-Rwanda project, please review CASIEF-Rwanda: A Guide for Volunteers.